What is an Action Plan?

 Decrease parking minimums/adopt parking maximums/allow for shared parking at multi-use development as part of city development requirements.

-Create regionally-consistent TDM developer requirements for specific land use types.
+Create regionally-consistent TDM developer requirements and incentives for specific land use types.

 Develop regional branding/marketing program for TMA/TDM programs.

-Develop a platform for developments to share current mode split, informing neighboring developments and encouraging a friendly competition.
+Develop a platform for developments to share current mode split, informing neighboring developments, encouraging trip reduction and a friendly competition.